Bearings, Hardware & Parts Explained

 From griptape to bushings to riser pads, they all serve their purpose.

 Aftermarket bushings allow you to customize the feel of your trucks.
 Softer bushings make turning easier, and harder bushings make your trucks ride stiffer.
-Medium is for skaters who prefer something in the middle.
+Medium, of course, is for skaters who prefer something in the middle.

 Riser pads can be inserted between the skateboard trucks and deck to raise the overall height of the skateboard.
 They're used to avoid wheel bite.
 They also provide a certain level of dampening...and can help preserve your skateboard deck by reducing the occurrence stress cracks where the deck and the trucks meet.
 If you take bigger wheels, you'll probably need a set of risers.